Super-16 Conversion of Arriflex 16SR I and II

-The original 16SR3 gate is similar to the SRII S16 gate mentioned above, but a small removable blocking plate has been added to convert the gate back to standard 16, and a slot for a frameline position adjusting screw has been added, and the space for the magnetic timecode head has been removed.
+The original 16SR3 gate is similar to the SRII S16 gate mentioned above, but a small removable blocking plate has been added to convert the gate back to standard 16, and a slot for a vertical alignment eccentric (to maintain frameline position) adjusting screw has been added, and the space for the magnetic timecode head has been removed.
 The gate rails are the same as the ones used on previous cameras

 The SR3 Advanced gate is a new design that uses hard chrome plating instead of nickel, and gate rails that make contact along their entire length, instead of just at the top and bottom.
 Lateral film steadiness is maintained by sapphire rollers.
 The advantage of this gate is that the sapphire rollers will never wear out.
 This is the best gate made for the ARRI 16SR.
 It’s only disadvantage is its very high cost (Apx $3500.- in 2001).

-It is also possible to modify the SRI or SRII N16 gate to Super-16 format.
+It is also possible to modify the original SRI or SRII N16 gate to Super-16 format.
 If done properly, the results can be entirely satisfactory.
 At CinemaTechnic, we have developed a process using high precision EDM machining to convert the original gates to S16.
 The gates are subsequently micro-lapped for an improved smooth finish to the nickel plating.
 Our clients have shot over 50,000 feet of film through a modified SRII gate on our camera with no problems.
 The modifed gate is the lowest cost option, and is the standard item offered with our low cost Super 16 conversion.
+We have a small number of S16 converted gates availabel as of Nov.
+2019.

 Step 2: RE-ALIGN LENS MOUNT TO S16 CENTERING